 Hours and Fees

-No tickets are required to visit the Great Essentials exhibit.
-Entrance is on a first-come, first-served basis.
+When open, no tickets are required to visit the Great Essentials exhibit.
+Entrance is first-come, first-served.

-See original printed copies of the Declaration of Independence, the Articles of Confederation, and the U.S. Constitution.
+The exhibits include original printed copies of the Declaration of Independence, the Articles of Confederation, and the U.S. Constitution.
 Also on display is the Syng inkstand, believed to be the silver inkstand in which 56 men dipped their pens to "mutually pledge their lives, their fortunes and their sacred honor" in the cause of independence.
 On view for a limited time: the Declaration of Common Aims of the Independent Mid-European Nations.
 Signed in 1918 in the Assembly Room of Independence Hall and modeled on the US Declaration of Independence, this document proclaimed independence for the nations of Czechoslovakia, Poland, Yugoslavia, Lithuania, Greece, Romania, Albania, Armenia and Ukraine and autonomy for all the peoples of Europe.

 The West Wing is wheelchair accessible through the south door.
 Learn more about the accessibility services offered throughout the park on our website.